DitherWither/DitherWither/README.md

 I am a 10th grade student who is doing software development as a hobby

-I have learnt Vanilla Js, Svelte, Flask, and a bit of Django.
+I have learnt Vanilla Js, Svelte, Flask, and a bit of Django and Axum.

-I am currently learning iced toolkig for the Rust programming language.

 You can check out the stuff I made at my [homepage](https://DitherWither.github.io)